kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 ### Steps for new release candidate

->**NOTE:** This point applies for new release candidates such as rc1, rc2 and the final version.
+>**NOTE:** This section applies only to new release candidates, such as RC1, RC2, and the final release version.

 1. Ensure that the `KYMA_VERSION` variables on `Makefile` and `.goreleaser.yml` file from the `cli` repository on the release branch contains the latest Kyma version that you just released.